Everything Autumn Muffins

 It’s taking a lot of willpower these days not to get my Thanksgiving and Christmas holiday baking started (super) early.
 However, experience has taught me that if I give in to my festive feelings I’ll have fatigue before the beginning of December.
 So the books will remain on the cookbook bookshelf for a while yet.

-Fortunately, I bookmarked a recipe that will satisfy my desire to fill our home with the scent of warming spices, while simultaneously keeping my dietary goals in check.
-With loads of pumpkin, apple, maple and cinnamon, not to mention a generous punch of whole-wheat flour, this recipe will satisfy any sweet tooth while we (ok, me) patiently wait for shortbread season to arrive.
+Fortunately, I bookmarked a recipe that will satisfy my desire to fill our home with the scent of warming spices, while simultaneously keeping my nutritional goals in check.
+With loads of pumpkin, apple, maple, and cinnamon, not to mention a generous punch of whole-wheat flour, this recipe for Autumn Muffins will satisfy any sweet tooth while we (ok, me) patiently wait for shortbread season to arrive.

 Adapted from Real Sweet